pyflosic/fodMC/README.md

 # fodMC
 Fermi-orbital descriptor Monte-Carlo.
-FOD generator
+A FOD generator for the Fermi-Löwdin orbital self-interaction correction method.